 In Qaanaaq (1996) the two main themes were an Inuit folk song composed by an elder from the town of Qaanaaq in northern Greenland and a melancholic keyboard melody by Dr Mu.

 NDN (1997) featured the chanting of Native Americans, a passion of Noël’s since childhood, and Bette Davis’s voice saying, ‘It’s going to be a bumpy night!’
 (From All About Eve).

 I’ll never forget the day I met him, back in ’95, at a techno matinée in Soho: the handsome Viking I’d been waiting for all my life!

-We were an unlikely couple.
-The gaps in age and height were substantial and we came from contrasting musical cultures: English punk rock and classical music.
+We were always an unlikely couple.
+The gaps in age and height were substantial and we came from rather contrasting musical cultures: English punk rock and classical music.

 Techno music brought us together, as it did for countless other people from diverse backgrounds and walks of life.

-Turnmills in the 90s was far more than mere clubbing: it was a spiritual experience!
+Turnmills in the 90s was more than mere clubbing: it was a spiritual experience!
 Meaningful, enduring friendships were formed within those walls – something that doesn’t tend to happen at your average nightclub.

 In the late 80s, the band had shaken up the world of popular music with the controversial use of the digital sampler, with which they copied bits of existing music and pasted them onto a new, often humorous context.

-With more of a sentimental side to him than he cared to show, Noël also liked Édith Piaf and other singers of chanson française – within limits, though, which I’d occasionally push by playing some really soppy song, just to tease him.
+With more of a sentimental side to him than he cared to show, Noël also liked Édith Piaf and other singers of chanson française.
+Within limits, though, which I’d occasionally push by playing some really soppy song, just to tease him.